 Away from the main exhibition, a more revealing and artistic gallery includes personal mementoes donated to the museum by Nobel laureates.
 The attached ‘Bubble Chamber’ gives young kids the chance to play and draw while learning about Alfred Nobel and his post-dynamite legacy.

 If you’re into books, make time for a look around the museum’s gift shop, which sells biographies of Nobel Prize winners and – of course – books that have won the Nobel Prize for Literature.

-120 SEK.
+130 SEK.
 Once you’re inside, you can join a free guided tour in English (roughly hourly from 11.15am–3.15pm; later and earlier tours available in summer).
-Free entry on Tues from 5pm–8pm.
+Free entry on Fridays from Sept–May (5pm–8pm).

 The nearest T-bana station is Gamla Stan.
 Buses 2 and 55 stop at Slottsbacken, a five-minute walk east of the museum.

 +46 853 481 800